TheEngineRoom-UniGe/UE-DTForHRC/README.md

 # N.B

-At first launch, the virtual environment should be alligned with the reference frame of the motion capture system/ tracking system.
+At the first launch, the virtual environment should be aligned with the reference frame of the motion capture system/ tracking system.

 # License